fbaeuerlein/cpp-vscode-guide/README.md

 ### Column selection mode

 That is a really cool feature, especially for refactoring/renaming tasks.
 So don't miss to use it with opening the command palette (`Ctrl+Shift+P`) and run **Toggle column selection mode**.

 ---

+## About CMake variants

+The `cmake-variants.yaml` is a nice tool to setup different compiler instrumentations and generally changing the flags.
+But there's one problem currently.
+If you use the same CMake definitions in different combined variants, only the last one will be taken.
+E.g. if you enable coverage and the address sanitizer, only one of it will work because they share the same `CMAKE_CXX_FLAGS` definition.

+Another drawback is the use of the settings within a CI pipeline.
+So using an additional CMake include file might be a better approach.
+Then you can activate this over a variant definition and it it is also usable by a pipeline.
+I will provide an example if i got time to do it.

+---